Home → Getting to Proficiency

 Getting to Proficiency: Helping Maine Graduate Every Student Prepared

-Getting to Proficiency: Helping Maine Graduate Every Student Prepared provides technical assistance, resources and guidance for school districts to implement the proficiency-based diploma, and to do so in a way that promotes student learning and achievement of the Maine Learning Results.
+Getting to Proficiency: Helping Maine Graduate Every Student Prepared provides technical assistance, resources and guidance for school districts to implement proficiency-based education and the proficiency-based diploma, and to do so in a way that promotes student learning and achievement of the Maine Learning Results.